CALL FOR PRESENTATIONS AND POSTERS

 WHAT THE REVIEW COMMITTEE LOOKS FOR

 Successful proposals present and interpret evidence, usually from original field, lab, museum, and/or archival research, or new analyses.
 Most IAS presentations and posters are neither purely theoretical nor purely descriptive.
 They make the material interesting and relevant to attendees.
 They use the evidence to make a point or tell a compelling story.
-The reasoning is clear and the argument is plausible or convincing.
+The reasoning is clear, and the argument is plausible or convincing.
 Providing information that is new or not widely known can be useful in itself, but it generally should lead to something such as an interesting conclusion or a new question.

 POSTERS